mwouts/jupytext/demo/get_started.md

 JSON(notebook['metadata'])
 ```

-As you select different languages from the command palette (following the instructions
+As you select different formats from the command palette (following the instructions
 above) and save the notebook, you'll see this metadata change.